zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     }
     ```

-    > **IMPORTANT**: Make sure you copy the output into a text editor, as the Azure Cloud Shell session eventually times out, and you won't have access to the output.
+    > **Important**: Make sure you copy the output into a text editor, as the Azure Cloud Shell session eventually times out, and you won't have access to the output.
 The `appId` is used in the steps below to assign an access policy to Key Vault, and both the `appId` and `password` are used in the next exercise to add the configuration values to the web and API apps to allow them to read secrets from Key Vault.

 ### Task 4: Assign the service principal access to Key Vault